upb-lea/gym-electric-motor/docs/JOSS/paper.md

 Both of these modeling approaches are implemented and can be chosen freely, allowing usage of control algorithms that operate on a finite set of switching states or on continuous input voltages.
 The __electric motor__ is the centerpiece of every drive system.
 It is modeled by a system of ordinary differential equations (ODEs), which represent the electrical behavior of the motor itself.
-In particular, the domain of three-phase drives makes use of coordinate transformations to view these ODEs in a more interpretable frame.
-In ``GEM``, both, the physical ($abc$-) and the simplified ($dq$-)coordinates are available to be used as the frame of input and output variables, allowing for easy and quick controller analysis and diagnose within the most convenient coordinate frame.
+In particular, the domain of three-phase drives makes use of coordinate transformations to view these ODEs in the more interpretable frame of field-oriented coordinates.
+In ``GEM``, both, the physically accurate three-phase system ($abc$-coordinates) and the simplified, two-dimensional, field-oriented system ($dq$-coordinates) are available to be used as the frame of input and output variables, allowing for easy and quick controller analysis and diagnose within the most convenient coordinate system.
 Finally, the torque $T$ resulting from the motor is applied to the __mechanical load__.
 The load is characterized by a moment of inertia and by a load torque $T_\mathrm{L}$ that is directed against the motor torque.
 Load torque behavior can be parameterized with respect to the angular velocity $\omega_\mathrm{me}$ in the form of constant, linear and quadratic dependency (and arbitrary combinations thereof).
 Speed changes that result from the difference between motor and load torque are modeled with another ODE which completely covers the mechanical system behavior.
-Alternatively, the motor speed can be set to a fixed value, which can be useful for the investigation of control algorithms concerning generatoric operation.
+Alternatively, the motor speed can be set to a fixed value, which can be useful for the investigation of control algorithms concerning generator operation, or it can be set to follow a specified trajectory, which can be useful when inspecting scenarios with defined speed demands like in traction applications.

 # Features